 While it's human nature to prefer positive feedback over negative, organisations can learn and develop when they know what they're doing wrong or falling down on.
 It's just a case of understanding how best to approach negative comments on social media to achieve better outcomes for both your customer and your organisation!

-To share tips, tactics, and tools on this we invited social media guru and recently crowned Freelance Social Media Marketer of the year Hel Reynolds onto the latest CrowdControlHQ webinar.
+To share tips, tactics, and social media customer service tools on this we invited social media guru and recently crowned Freelance Social Media Marketer of the year Hel Reynolds onto the latest CrowdControlHQ webinar.
 It was a fantastic session with lots of great questions raised and in today's blog we wanted to share our key takeaways! 🔥

 But before we dive in, we did something a little different on this webinar and before we started we put a question to the audience.
 That question was: Who is responsible for handling customer complaints or enquiries on social media in your organisation today?
 Of course, there's no right or wrong answer but it's very interesting to see where social media sits and compare these results to your own organisation.
 The results were as follows:

 - Marketing/Comms/Social Media Team – 36%

 Now that we know which teams are most likely managing social media customer service, let's get into what constitutes a negative comment.